SevenStones/musang/README.md

 ### Supported Platforms

-Musang is designed to run on:
+Musang is designed to run on most popular modern Linuxes, provided Docker is installed.

-- Ubuntu
-- Debian
-- Kali Linux
-- Linux Mint
-- Fedora
-- Rocky Linux
-- AlmaLinux
-- Red Hat Enterprise Linux
-- SUSE Linux

-provided Docker is installed.

-### Hardware Requirements

-Recommended:

-- 2 CPU cores
-- 4 GB RAM minimum
-- 8 GB RAM recommended
-- 10 GB free disk space

 ### CPU Architecture